sammy007/open-ethereum-pool/README.md

 Configure nginx to serve API on <code>/api</code> subdirectory.
 Configure your nginx instance to serve <code>www/dist</code> as static website.

+### Running

+    ./ether-pool config.json

+You can use Ubuntu upstart, check for sample config in <code>upstart.conf</code>.

 #### Serving API using nginx

 Create an upstream for API: